STITCHER: Constrained Trajectory Planning in Complex Environments with Real-Time Motion Primitive Search: SIMULATION RESULTS

 \subsubsection{Failure Analysis}

 A Monte Carlo simulation composed of 50 realizations was conducted to evaluate the different modes of failure experienced by each planner. \Cref{tab:SOA_failure} compares the rate at which each planner does not find a path, generates a trajectory violating state constraints or generates a trajectory in collision.
 The ``No Path Found" metric includes a numerical solver not returning a solution, or if the solution does not reach the goal.
-Using either FASTER or GCOPTER, this can occur due to numerical instability or when a feasible solution is not within the calculated set of safe corridors.
+For the baseline planners, this can occur due to numerical instability or when a feasible solution is not within the calculated set of safe corridors.
 Conversely, in STITCHER's graph search framework, a graph disconnection occurs when a feasible solution is not within the discrete set of sampled states.
-Across all test cases, STITCHER's motion primitive graph disconnects only once, achieving the lowest rate of failure among the state-of-the-art planners.
-In the Willow Garage environment, where narrow corridors make collisions more likey, the number of failed solutions by FASTER and collisions by GCOPTER significantly increases.
+Across all test cases, STITCHER is the only planner to achieve both zero state violations and collisions.
+The single failure point was a graph disconnection in the Willow Garage environment, where narrow corridors make collisions more likely.
+In the Willow Garage environment, the number of failed solutions by FASTER and collisions by GCOPTER significantly increases, while MIGHTY collides at the same rate across both environments.
+This result highlights a weakness of soft constraint penalties as safety can be exchanged for other objective costs.
 In contrast, STITCHER never violates constraints (state, control, or obstacles) because all constraints are strictly enforced.
 As an example, \cref{fig:mass_norm_thrust_ex} is a representative mass-normalized thrust profile generated by STITCHER which remains within the valid limits.